 - Listing of schedules for staff to prepare to make a review easier, including basis issues for 1040 clients

 Experience in preparing Forms 1040, reviewing diagnostics, and preparing work papers.

 - This seminar qualifies for IRS credit.

-Course materials are distributed electronically and we’ve passed the savings along to you - registrants save $20 on all 8-hour seminar pricing.
+Course materials are distributed electronically.
 To access the materials visit My Events.
 Download to your laptop or tablet prior to the seminar, handouts are added as received.